-Generally, the expiration date for the Options in the trust's portfolio will be on or shortly before the trust's mandatory dissolution date on December 27, 2023 (the "Maturity Date"), subject to adjustment as described below.
-As explained below, the trust's portfolio includes written and purchased "call options" and "put options" with formulas to calculate the option payments at expiration based on the performance of the Reference Asset.
+Generally, the expiration date for the Options in the trust's portfolio will be on or shortly before the trust's mandatory dissolution date on March 31, 2025 (the "Maturity Date"), subject to adjustment as described below.
+As explained below, the trust's portfolio includes purchased and/or sold "call options" and "put options" with formulas to calculate the option payments at expiration based on the performance of the Reference Asset.
 Under normal circumstances, the trust's assets will consist solely of cash and/or cash equivalents, and the Options.